PurduePL/purduepl.github.io/README.md

 - Install Ruby and subsequent dependencies.
 Then use `./serve`
 - Install Docker and run `docker run --rm --volume="${PWD}:/srv/jekyll" -p 4000:4000 -it jekyll/jekyll:3.8 jekyll serve --incremental --drafts --config _config.yml` from the root of this project

+### Troubleshooting

+You might run into an error when attempting to build the site.
+The first thing to check is if you have a stale `Gem.lock` or `_site`.
+Nuke one or both of these and try a fresh build before anything else.